-A trustee is legally responsible for assets held in a trust and are required to manage the trust in accordance with the settlor's wishes (the settlor is the person whose monies/assets were placed into the trust).
+A trustee is legally responsible for assets held in a trust and is required to manage the trust in accordance with the settlor’s wishes (the settlor is the person whose monies/assets were placed into the trust).
+The powers of the trustee are provided by law and will also normally be set out in the will or trust deed.

 A trustee must:

-- Deal with the trust in accordance with the will or trust deed;
+- Deal with and manage the trust in accordance with the will or trust deed (including deciding how to use and invest the trust property/monies)

 - Act impartially and fairly to all beneficiaries;